 To connect your Nest to the internet:

 - Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

 - Select the Settings icon.

 - Choose Network.

-- As your Nest has scanned nearby networks, find your Wi-Fi and, if necessary, put in your password.
+- After your Nest is finished scanning for local networks, select your Wi-Fi and, if you have one, put in your password.

 3. Does a Nest Thermostat Use a Battery and How Long Will the Battery Last?

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
+Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.